Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 to try upon running progressive bkz.
 * `--dump`: True to save the results into files, False otherwise.
 * `--verbose`: True to print detailed output in the console while running the program, False otherwise.
 * `--filename`: the file's name where to save the results.
-If not entered, it generated as `n_q`
+If not entered, it is generated as `n_q`
-*  `file_tag` : Obligatory.
+*  `file_tag`: Obligatory.
 String that is used as a suffix for the file name.
 *

 Parameters related to running experiments in parallel: